 We are looking for motivated individuals to start as PhD candidates in the Computation, Appearance and Manufacturing Group.
 Currently, the group's research lies at the intersection of machine learning and computational fabrication.
 Strong applicants with a master degree (or those approaching the end of their master studies) in computer science or related fields are encouraged to apply.
 Research background in one of the following areas is desired: machine learning, computer graphics (with a preference for rendering), and computer vision.
 Solid skills in mathematics and related programming languages (e.g., Python) are also required.

-Please send your application or any inquiry to Dr. Vahid Babaei (firstname.lastname@example.org).
-The application should include a CV, motivation letter and copy of transcripts.
-Names of two references agreed to write a recommendation letter are also required.
+Please send your application or any inquiry to Dr. Vahid Babaei (email@example.com).
+The application should include a CV and copy of transcripts.

 The interests of the research group members cover a large portion of computer graphics and are described in more detail on the pages of the different research groups.
 The group consists mainly of young researchers of various nationalities.
 Our working language is English.
 The group collaborates with several of the major research institutions in Europe and USA and has a high international visibility.
 There is generous travel support available for all group members.